Gankare/portfolio/Frostfall/README.md

 The wendigo model did not come with a jump scare animation, so I made this:
 ![Jumpscare animation](/Frostfall/Images/ScareAnimation.gif)

-When the player gets jumpscared/caught by the wendigo, I Disable player input, makes the player mesh invisable, set the camera towards the wendigo, add camera shake, screaming sound, and grain on the screen.
-This is all done inside of Event tick/Update, in the player controller blurprint.
-[Player blueprint](https://blueprintue.com/blueprint/ydhxzuci/)
+When the player gets jump scared/caught by the wendigo, I disable player input, makes the player mesh invisible, set the camera towards the wendigo, add camera shake, screaming sound and grain on the screen.
+This is all done inside of Event tick/Update, in the player controller blueprint.
+Relink: [Player blueprint](https://blueprintue.com/blueprint/ydhxzuci/)

 The jumpscare looks like this ingame:
 <table>